The Grand Narrative

 …a new type of male emerging albeit in a small number of music videos.
 It is a de-gendered image of men which is a contrast to the macho image.
 Male groups such as Y2K, H.O.T., ITYM, and Shinhwa, whose fans are mostly teenage girls, portray this image.
 They wear make-up and a lot of jewelry and ornaments – which are all considered feminine – and take of their shirts to show off their bodies.
 This indicates that the male body is also sexually objectified as the female body….The style of the video is similar to that used to show female [bodies] with extreme close-ups to fill the screen with a face, and medium range or full body shots for dances.
 Although there is a risk of overstating the phenomenon, this image could be interpreted as a signal indicating the possibility of breaking the binary boundaries of men and women that have been formed in a patriarchal culture (Hoon-soon Kim: 207)

 And this is corroborated by the fact, as early as the mid-1990s, there were already distinctly feminine advertisements for cosmetics aimed at men.
-These following ones are all from the Somang Cosmetics (소망화장품) website, but I can’t imagine that those of other cosmetics companies would have been significantly different.
+These following ones are all from the Somang Cosmetics website (update: they’ve since been taken down), but I can’t imagine that those of other cosmetics companies would have been significantly different.

 1999, when soccer player Ahn Jung-hwan (안정한) must have signed a modeling contract with them:

-And then of course the notorious television advertisement for “Color Lotion” from 2002, featuring Kim Jae-won (김재원) on the left.
-I haven’t been able to find a postable video, but it can be viewed here.
+And then of course the notorious television advertisement for “Color Lotion” from 2002, featuring Kim Jae-won (김재원) on the left:

 Regardless of what women made of that particular homoerotic advertisement, the establishment of distinctly feminine ideals of male attractiveness were at least partially sealed by Ahn Jung-Hwan’s success in the World Cup, when Somang Cosmetics must have thought that all its Christmases had come at once: